fossasia/visdom/README.md

 Arguments:
 - `log_filename`: log file to replay the contents of.

+## Customizing Visdom
+The user config directory for visdom is
+- `~/.config/visdom` for Linux
+- `~/Library/Preferences/visdom` for OSX
+- `%APPDATA%/visdom` for Windows

+By placing a `style.css` in you user config directory, visdom will serve the customized css file along with the default style-file.
+In addition, it is also possible to create a project-specific file; just place the file `style.css` in your `env_path`.

 ## License
 visdom is Apache 2.0 licensed, as found in the LICENSE file.